Zeugma440/atldotnet/README.md

 ## How to use it ?
 Which platforms and .NET/Mono versions does ATL run on ?

-The ATL library runs on .NET Core 3.1+ / .NET Standard 2.1+ / .NET 6+
+The ATL library runs on .NET Standard 2.1+ / .NET 6+

 ATL unit tests run on .NET 6+